Skip to main content

 1. Duplicate the object that will be snapped,

-3. child this object to our Snapzone object
+3. Child this object to our Snapzone object

-4. in the “Snap Zone Open XR” copy how the events are set up in the image below
+4. In the “Snap Zone Open XR” - Copy how the events are set up in the image below

 Snap Zone Open XR events to make a snapzone highlight be enabled when an object is close to it.